UnderstandLingBV/Tuktu/README.md

 Tuktu offers a web interface that allows to access its core functionalities like submitting jobs and monitoring running jobs.
 Navigate to [http://localhost:9000](http://localhost:9000) to access the web interface.

 Tuktu jobs are essentially JSON configuration files that live in a pre-defined folder (the *configs* folder by default).
 Configuration files should adhere to standards.
 To learn how to create configuration files, the best way to start is by looking at some [examples](examples.md).
-In addition to creating configuration files by hand, which can be very error-prone, a visual editor is currently in the making.
-The visual editor will be released once mature enough.

 # Modeller